namib-project/draft-coap-mud/draft-romann-iotops-mud-constrained.md

 The Thing can contact and register with MUD URL recipients, e.g. by sending a CoAP POST request via Multicast and/or addressing a well-known registration endpoint.
-Conversely, a MUD Receiver can initiate the discovery process, e.g. by sending a COAP GET request to a well-known URI via multicast.
+Conversely, a MUD Receiver can initiate the discovery process, e.g. by sending a CoAP GET request to a well-known URI via multicast.

 Note that the protocol used for communication between the MUD Receiver and MUD Manager is considered out of scope for this document and is considered